-Drivers' phone numbers to be cut off trash reports
+Drivers’ phone numbers to be cut off crash reports

 In a blow to businesses that contact drivers after car wrecks, Texas' law enforcement and transportation agencies have agreed to drop telephone numbers from crash reports.

 The Texas Transportation Commission is scheduled to consider the new reporting form at a meeting today in Fort Worth.

 The inclusion of phone numbers on the reports has prompted several transportation commissioners to express concerns about privacy.
 If adopted by the commission, the new form would be used starting Jan.
 1.

 “The need for and uses of the phone number do not outweigh the privacy concerns that the collection, storage, and release of the phone number creates,” Texas Department of Transportation staff members said in their recommendation to the commission.
 The commission oversees TxDOT.

 The Texas Department of Public Safety, which also has a say on the forms, agreed in 2008 to drop the numbers after questions were raised about the potential for insurance fraud.